The 'definitive' Mrs. Johnstone

 "Her vocal talents and dedication to the role make her performance the highlight of the show... " TVBomb

-After Edinburgh, the Blood Brothers cast travels to Nottingham, Bromley, Oxford and Buxton.
+After Edinburgh, the Blood Brothers cast travels to the Theatre Royal in Nottingham, the Churchill Theatre in Bromley, the New Theatre, Oxford and the Buxton Opera House.

 "Just magnificent...
 Ms. Paul's tears were as real as mine and the standing ovation was well deserved."
 Caroline Kay, Burton Mail